Local Thermodynamics and Entropy for Relativistic Hydrostatic Equilibrium: Discussion

 \section{Discussion}

-Entropy current and entropy density for a relativistically hydrostatic equilibrium system with spherical symmetry have been constructed by the method in \cite{Aoki:2020nzm}.
+Entropy current and entropy density for a relativistically hydrostatic equilibrium system with spherical symmetry have been constructed as a conserved non-N\"other charge by improving the method in \cite{Aoki:2020nzm}.
+The refined prescription presented in the paper is to choose a vector field for the construction of a conserved charge so as to be proportional to the fluid velocity of the system.
+This new prescription allows one to construct the entropy density of the system uniquely for any physical fluid and to use the relativistic fluid equation for the construction.
 It has been shown that the entropy density concurrently satisfies the local Euler relation and the first law of thermodynamics with the local temperature identical to the one determined by Tolman \cite{PhysRev.35.904} non-perturbatively with the Newton gravitational constant.
 After the foundation of relativistic thermodynamics has been established, it has been applied to a spherically symmetric hydrostatic system of a perfect fluid with uniform energy density as a crude model of a degenerate core deep inside a massive star and a compact star.
 It has been shown that local thermodynamic observables are precisely determined even deep inside the core in this model.

 An important virtue of the presented method is that this is applicable not only to an equilibrium system but also to a non-equilibrium one.
 In particular, the constructed entropy density in this paper is ensured to be the one left after an evolutionary dynamical system reaches the equilibrium with spherical symmetry.
 It would be very interesting to apply the presented method to a non-equilibrium system.